AVEVA/CONNECT-data-services-developer-docs/content/api-reference/assets/assets-request-manager.md

 <a id="tocSstatusconfiguration"></a>
 <a id="tocsstatusconfiguration"></a>

-Status is a property of an asset or asset type that defines the simple status of an asset or asset type.
-There is one status property for each asset or asset type.
-If an asset references an existing asset type and the asset type has a corresponding type reference, then the status mapping on the asset is ignored.
+Status configuration is a property of an asset or asset type that defines the simple status of an asset or asset type.

 #### Properties